Widely Reused CoCs

 Contributor Covenant (see also)

-Open Code of Conduct
+Open Code of Conduct (see also)

 Written by the TODO Group, a consortia of technology companies, this is declared outdated but is still used by some projects.